2016 Hama offensive

-The 2016 Hama offensive, codenamed as the Battle for the sake of God by the rebels, was a military offensive operation launched by Syrian rebels during the Syrian Civil War in the northern parts of Hama Governorate as an attempt to relieve pressure on rebels fighting in Aleppo city.
+The 2016 Hama offensive, codenamed as the Battle for the Sake of God by the rebels, was a military offensive operation launched by Syrian rebels during the Syrian civil war in the northern parts of Hama Governorate as an attempt to relieve pressure on rebels fighting in Aleppo city.

 The offensive

 Rebels advance

-The operation began on 29 August, with two Jund al-Aqsa suicide car bombings against Syrian Army checkpoints near the village of al-Lataminah.
+The operation began on 29 August, with two Jund al-Aqsa suicide car bombings against Syrian Arab Army checkpoints near the village of al-Lataminah.
 Fierce fighting ensued, after which, the rebels managed to swiftly capture several villages.
 The local pro-government National Defense Forces militia were sent into a sudden and uncoordinated retreat, which lead to the rebels capturing the town of Halfaya.

 Over the next 24 hours, the Syrian Air Force conducted 52 airstrikes, which killed at least 20 rebels, and soon after the Army managed to temporarily recapture one village, before they were pushed back once again.
 By the evening of 30 August, the rebels also managed to seize the town of Taybat al-Imam, as well as two other nearby villages.
 The next day, the rebels managed to enter the town of Suran, but were subsequently pushed back after failing to capture the town's center.
 However, four hours later, a second rebel attack was launched which ultimately ended in the rebel capture of Suran.
 Afterwards, the rebel forces led by Jund al-Aqsa began an attack on the Alawite village of Ma’an, claiming to already have captured a small barrier to the settlement's north and 4 checkpoints to the east.

 The rebels seized the town of Maardis on 1 September, as well as a nearby village.
 During their advances at Maardis, the rebels had seized a missile base that was being prepared by Russian forces for use.
 Over the next four days, several unsuccessful Army counter-attacks were conducted in an attempt to recapture the town.
 At the same time elsewhere, rebel attacks on the villages of Ma’an, Kawkab and Jubbayn, were repelled by government troops.

 On 2 September, a low-flying Aérospatiale Gazelle in the area was destroyed mid-air by a Jaysh al-Izza BGM-71 TOW missile.
 The next day, the Syrian Army temporarily recaptured Samam Hill, before losing it again later in the day.
 Two days later, government forces captured two hills overlooking the town of Qamhana, and forced the rebels to retreat from the town's outskirts.